Motorola MPx200

 Motorola MPx200 is a clamshell-style smartphone introduced on September 15, 2003 as a joint venture between Motorola and Microsoft.
 It runs on the Windows Mobile Smartphone 2002 operating system and on the GSM/GPRS network (triband 900/1800/1900).
 The device was notably also the very first Microsoft Windows smartphone released in the United States, where it was carried by AT&T Wireless, although the Samsung SCH-i600 for the CDMA network was released at the same time, carried by Verizon Wireless.
 In European territories the Motorola MPx200 was carried by Orange.

 Motorola MPx200 combined the PDA features of Pocket PCs with the popular 'flip phone' form factor and cellular capabilities while remaining relatively small and light (113 g).
 It integrates many of the known Windows Mobile features such as Microsoft Office, MSN Messenger, and other email and Internet services.
 The MPx200 lacked Bluetooth connectivity, however, but did have IrDA.
 It also had no camera, although an add-on camera called Viewtake CM35D is compatible through the device's SD card slot.
 A common complaint eventually was that it could not be upgraded to the newer Windows Mobile 2003 for Smartphones version whereas competing products like Samsung's at least offered an official upgrade path.
-Enthusastic users reportedly managed to unofficially upgrade the device software to WM 2003.
+Enthusiastic users reportedly managed to unofficially upgrade the device software to WM 2003.